Here's a list of characters from the video game God Hand.

 Ms. Fanservice: To the extent of having lots of pics of her view-able in the pause screen for no apparent reason.

 He is the leader of the Four Devas.
 The oldest, most loyal servant of Angra, Belze is fond of holding meetings and wearing cheap suits.
 He wants nothing more than resurrecting his master and thinks of humans as mere filth.
 He doesn't like it when Shannon puts her feet on his precious table.
 He tends to sit on the sidelines while his underlings do all the dirty work for him, but what will he do when he himself is forced to battle Gene?Associated tropes:

 Badass in a Nice Suit: Averted and defied.
 Gene never fights Belze's human form and it is pointed out that he has horrible taste in suits.

-The newest member of the Four Devas, Azel is also in possession of the left God Hand, but he chose to side with the demons to further his own goals.
+The newest member Belze's Four Devas and the possessor of the left God Hand, Azel chose to side with the demons to further his own goals.
 Azel is also human, which means he clashes with Belze often.Associated tropes:

 "Mortal men... so many uses.
 They can make such wonderful toys!"

 Shannon is the only female member of the Four Devas, who knows exactly what she wants.
 She doesn't care about the revival of Angra — only seeking pleasures, partying, and her own fancies at any cost.
 She owns several poison chihuahuas and very much would like to make Gene into her "pet."
 Elvis has a big crush on her.
 Gene just thinks she's an insane nympho.Associated tropes:

 "This little huevón is the God Hand?
 Oh, that's rich!"